Zoom: Security

 Note: If you are unable to join a meeting where the host has required authentication with a BMC or Tri-Co account, make sure you are logging in with your college Zoom account instead of a personal one.
 Bryn Mawr students should read check if you are signed in with a BMC account for more information.

-In addition, make sure to share your meeting link carefully once it's created.
-Anyone who has this link will be able to join the meeting, even if you've added a password to it.
-In fact, Zoom embeds the meeting password into the meeting link (look for "?pwd=" in the meeting URL if you don't believe us!).
+• Be very careful whom you share a "join" link with.
+Anyone who has this link will be able to join the meeting.
+The meeting link also includes the meeting password into the meeting link -- look for "?pwd=" in the meeting URL.

 During a meeting

-Once a meeting has started, hosts and co-hosts can also limit participant behavior during a meeting in ways that prevent Zoom bombing:
+Once a meeting has started, hosts and co-hosts can also limit participant behavior to prevent Zoom bombing:

-- To grant or remove permissions for individual participants, click Participants > More.
-This will open a menu where you can limit individual participant's permissions.
+• To grant or remove permissions for individual participants, click Participants > More.

 Remove disruptive users